Haiku (plural: haiku!):

 a poem dealing with human affairs, usually written in the same form as haiku but without a kigo.

-A single ant gets a good girl
+gets a good girl

 and as river-banks lie